-All inquiries and requests for accommodation should be submitted to the associate vice president for student success and faculty engagement, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.
+All inquiries and requests for accommodation should be submitted to the executive director of student success, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.

-Associate Vice President for Student Success and Faculty
+Executive Director of Student Success

-Engagement National American University
+National American University

 5301 Mount Rushmore Rd.

 Rapid City, SD 57701

-Telephone: (605) 679-4374 Fax: (605) 721-5241
+Telephone: (719) 590-8322 Fax: (605) 721-5241

-joyler@national.edu
+sbroadus@national.edu